-Move over, Dolly: Monkeys cloned; a step closer to people?
+Scientists successfully clone monkeys; are humans up next?

 People for the Ethical Treatment of Animals condemned the monkey-cloning experiments.

 “Cloning is a horror show: a waste of lives, time and money — and the suffering that such experiments cause is unimaginable,” PETA Senior Vice President Kathy Guillermo said in a statement.
-“Because cloning has a failure rate of at least 90 percent, these two monkeys represent misery and death on an enormous scale.”

-Associated Press writer Dake Kang in Beijing contributed to this story.
+Associated Press reporter Dake Kang in Beijing contributed to this story.

 Follow Malcolm Ritter at @MalcolmRitter His recent work can be found at http://tinyurl.com/RitterAP